-At the VA San Francisco Healthcare System, we’re dedicated to improving the lives of Veterans and their families every day.
+At San Francisco VA Health Care System, we’re dedicated to improving the lives of Veterans and their families every day.

-The VA San Francisco Healthcare System provides you with outstanding health care, trains America’s future health care providers, and conducts important medical research.
+San Francisco VA Health Care System provides you with outstanding health care, trains America’s future health care providers, and conducts important medical research.

 Health care and services

-We provide you with health care services at 7 locations in northern California.
-Facilities include our San Francisco VA Medical Center and 6 community-based outpatient clinics in Clearlake, Eureka, San Bruno, Santa Rosa, Ukiah, and downtown San Francisco.
+We provide you with health care services at 10 locations in northern California.
+Facilities include our San Francisco VA Medical Center and 9 community-based outpatient clinics in Clearlake, Eureka, Oakland, San Bruno, Santa Rosa, Ukiah, and downtown San Francisco.
 To learn more about the services each location offers, visit the VA San Francisco health services page.

-The VA San Francisco Healthcare System is one of the leading health care systems serving Veterans in the Sierra Pacific VA Health Care Network.
+San Francisco VA Health Care System is one of the leading health care systems serving Veterans in the Sierra Pacific VA Health Care Network.
 We’re an innovative care center within the Veterans Integrated Service Network 21 (VISN 21), which includes medical centers and clinics in California, Nevada, Hawaii, and other Pacific islands.

 Research and development

-The San Francisco VA Medical Center has the largest funded research program in VA, with a budget of $81 million in 2019.
+San Francisco VA Medical Center has the largest funded research program in VA, with a budget of $84.3 million.
 We have more than 220 principal researchers and over 900 active research projects.
 We are partners with the Northern California Institute for Research and Education (NCIRE), which is a private, non-profit research organization that administers VA-approved research and related educational funding.

 We are one of the few medical centers in the world that are equipped for studies using magnetic resonance imaging (MRI) and spectroscopy.